siyuancncd/FUME/README.md

 ## Future Work

 1. Extend FUME to Multi-modal classification.
-(Accepted by ICML 2025: [FUML](https://github.com/siyuancncd/FUML)).
+(Accepted by **ICML 2025**: [Deep Fuzzy Multi-view Learning for Reliable Classification](https://github.com/siyuancncd/FUML)).
 2. Existing uncertainty estimation mechanisms lack calibration.
 3. Extend FUME to cross-modal retrieval tasks that are closer to real scenarios, such as ReID and healthcare.